 We previously covered some of the reasons why some physicians decide to outsource.
 These include cutting overhead costs, empowering the staff and bridging technological gaps.

 In the case of remote medical assistants, these professionals are looking for better-paying, long-term jobs that can run for at least 3 to 6 years.
 They endeavor to find work for the long haul and not merely a stepping stone in their careers.
 Unlike some traditional medical assistants, they are in it for the actual job and not only the experience prior to going to medical school.

 Q: Will I get my investment’s worth?

 Will you get what you pay for when you outsource?
 Do you get the same quality of output, if not better?

 You can, but only if you devote the time and effort required to make outsourcing work for your practice.
 Think of the things you need to consider when you decide to hire a medical distant assistant.

 Remember that going remote means that you are making changes that will affect your systems and processes.
 You need to get your staff involved in the planning.
 Know what to expect from the changes and establish baselines that must be met.

 “Outsourcing” does not have to go with “frightening” in a single sentence.
 Asking the right questions and looking for the answers will go a long way in optimizing the workflows and decreasing the stress in your practice.

 Do you know other outsourcing questions by physicians or do you have some yourself?
-Schedule a free consultation at Bottleneck Medical Virtual Services!
-Our implementation manual is also available for download—a quality, in-depth resource into what it takes to successfully get your virtual staff onboard, including a guide to optimal IT components.
+Schedule a free consultation at Bottleneck Medical Distant Services!
+Our implementation manual is also available for download—a quality, in-depth resource into what it takes to successfully get your distant staff onboard, including a guide to optimal IT components.